kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-is-bittorent-btt.md

 subtitle: What does Atom actually do?
 Is ATOM a good investment?
 What is Cosmos crypto used for?
 Does Cosmos crypto have a future?
 description: Cosmos is a blockchain network that aims to enable independent blockchains to communicate with each other in a seamless manner.
 This allows them to exchange data and conduct transactions.
 image: /assets/img/posts-img/btt/what-is-btt-bittorent.webp
-categories:
-  - what
+tags:
   - bittorent
+  - btt price
+  - btt price prediction 2025
+  - btt crypto
-  - btt
+  - btt price prediction
 permalink: "/what/bittorent-btt/"
 paginate: true
 ---